Yetzirah 2025 Jewish Poetry Conference: Public Events, June 24-27, 2025

 CONTRIBUTORS

-Applicants who wish to join the Yetzirah Summer Conference as Contributors should have a deep love of and commitment to poetry and interest in engaging further with its intersections with Jewish culture and tradition.
-Some record of publication, as well as previous experience attending generative creative writing workshops is recommended but not required.
+Applicants who wish to join the Yetzirah Jewish Poetry Conference as a Contributor should have a deep love of and commitment to poetry and interest in engaging further with its intersections with Jewish culture and tradition.
+As our largest contingent within the on-campus cohort, Contributors play a vital role in creating our community’s culture, as well as in supporting the conference, which is the most significant of Yetzirah’s annual programming expenses.
+Though we only require that Contributors have some record of publication, as well as a recommendation for previous experience attending generative creative writing workshops, the Contributors at both of our prior conferences were largely composed of accomplished writers who’d originally applied as either a Scholar or Fellow.

 SCHOLARS

-Applicants who wish to join the Yetzirah Summer Conference as Scholars may have published up to one full-length collection of poetry.
+Applicants who wish to join the Yetzirah Summer Conference as Scholars may have published up to one full-length collection of poetry, but no book-publication is required.

-Competitive applicants will have published, since January 1, 2015, (not including self-published work):
+Competitive applicants will have published, since January 1, 2018, (not including self-published work) a minimum of:

 We believe people of any age can be an “emerging” poet and welcome writers who fulfill the above requirements, young and old, to apply for this fellowship.